logicmoo/must_trace/README.md

-# When you MUST trace, use selective interactive non-deterministic tracing
+# When you MUST trace, use selective interactivity

 This is a miniture part of a very large debugging library...
 Some better parts of that library are not yet added.